matthewmcgarvey/alfred-github-workflow/README.md

 - The refresh action isn't triggered if you mistype a repo name and press enter
 - Repos are loaded asynchronously and much faster

+## Installation

+Find the latest workflow file over in the releases tab or [click here to download it directly](https://github.com/matthewmcgarvey/alfred-github-workflow/releases/latest/download/Github.alfredworkflow).
+Double-click the file and it will install the workflow.

 ## Setup

 To create the API token needed by this workflow: